 Access fees shouldn't exist at quality facilities.
 Avoid facilities charging for gate access, elevator use, or basic facility services.
 These fees indicate poor facility management or attempts to artificially lower advertised rates.

-Yes - at least 17 storage facilities in New Port Richey offer outdoor parking for car, boat, and RV storage.
-Some facilities even offer covered parking or indoor storage to help protect your vehicle from the elements.
-Indoor and covered options generally cost more than regular outdoor parking.
+Yes - at least 15 storage facilities in New Port Richey offer outdoor parking for car, boat, and RV storage.
+Some facilities offer covered parking or drive-up storage to help protect your vehicle from the elements.
+Drive-up and covered options generally cost more than regular outdoor parking spaces.

 Depends what you're storing.
 Electronics, wood furniture, photos, and anything leather needs climate control or it'll warp, crack, or grow mold.
 Metal tools, plastic stuff, and outdoor furniture?
 You're fine without it.
-In New Port Richey, climate control runs about $39.76/month—roughly 25% more than standard units.
+In New Port Richey, climate control averages $45.54/month.
 Only pay the premium if most of your stuff actually needs protection.